jlong299/chisel-template-simple/README.md

-# chisel-template-simple
-A simple template of Chisel project
+# A simple template for Chisel project